aradhyxsingh/aradhyxsingh/README.md

 <!-- <h4><a href="">Personal Website</a></h4> -->

-* Im a fourth-year student at Vellore Institute Of Technology pursuing in Information Technology.
+◦ Im a B.Tech fourth-year student at Vellore Institute Of Technology my field being Information Technology.

-* I am a machine learning and Deep Learning enthusiast.
+◦ I am a machine learning and Deep Learning enthusiast.

-* I have experience in the field of Frontend Development, Competitive Coding, Machine Learning, Deep Learning and Computer Vision.💻
+◦ I have experience in the field of Frontend Development, Competitive Coding, Machine Learning, Deep Learning and Computer Vision.💻

-* Connect with me on LinkedIn [Aradhya Singh](https://www.linkedin.com/in/aradhya-singh/)
+◦ Connect with me on LinkedIn [Aradhya Singh](https://www.linkedin.com/in/aradhya-singh/)

 ### Software And Services Worked On :computer: